-Solo Expatriation in Malaysia
+Solo Expat Life in Malaysia

-Why go alone to Malaysia in 2026?
+Why move to Malaysia on your own in 2026?

-'Value for Money' destination in Asia
+"Value for Money" destination in Asia

-National 5G+ coverage rate
+Nationwide 5G+ coverage rate

 Safest countries in Southeast Asia

-Where to settle down solo?
+Where to settle down on your own?

-Each city has its own soul.
+Every city has its own soul.
 Find the one that resonates with your profile.

 Kuala Lumpur: The Electric Metropolis

-Ideal for: Young professionals and nightlife lovers.
+Ideal for: young professionals and nightlife lovers.

-Average budget: 4500 - 6500 MYR / month.
+Average budget: 4,500 - 6,500 MYR / month.

 The Islands: Langkawi & Tioman

-Discover island life →Navigating through administrative procedures
+Discover island life →Navigating the paperwork

-- EP Category I & II: For salaries above 5000 MYR/month.
+- EP Category I & II: For salaries above 5,000 MYR/month.

 Julie D.